Featured picture of post "ThingLink Spotlight: COVID-19 Global Port Restrictions Map by Wilhelmsen"

 asdf (2)

 Finally, Wilhelmsen embeds a Zendesk live chat that connects anyone with a support specialist real time to answer questions.
-Talk about convenience!
-You can embed any media on the web into a ThingLink tag, including videos, slideshows, 3D models, Google Maps, polls, quizzes and more!
+You can embed any media on the web into a ThingLink tag, including videos, slideshows, 3D models, Google Maps or Google sheets, polls, quizzes and more.

 zdt

-In conclusion, Wilhelmsen is effectively leveraging ThingLink to solve several new communication problems relating to Covid-19 and the impact it has had in the maritime industry.
-Variations of this use case can be used by any organization, school or government to solve problems they are facing in communication or marketing brought on by Covid-19.
+In conclusion, Wilhelmsen effectively leveraged ThingLink to create their own custom map that solved several new communication problems relating to Covid-19 and the impact it had in the maritime industry.
+Variations of this use case can be used by any organization or government agency to solve problems they are facing in global communication, commerce or transportation.

 Other posts